-Hi, I'm Azucena.
-I'm interested in design that conveys powerful narratives through meaningful stories, transforms physical spaces, and can create an impact on personal, societal, and global levels.
+I'm Azucena, a creator, artist, and interaction designer.
+I'm interested in design that conveys powerful narratives through meaningful stories and creates an impact on personal, societal, and global levels.

-A New Orleans native and first-generation Guatemalan American, I spent my childhood between two culturally rich, yet underserved communities that instilled me with a passion for the arts, an on-going dedication to service, and a desire to affect social change.
-Building off of this duality, I double majored in sociology and communications, followed by a degree in graphic design.
-I've spent the past few years advancing my diverse skill set working as a designer, artist, and design educator.
+I am a second generation Guatemalan-American, born and raised in New Orleans, LA.
+I spent my childhood between two culturally rich, yet underserved communities that instilled me with a passion for the arts, an on-going dedication to service, and a strong desire to affect social change.

 Azu Romá, a Guatemalan-American visual artist based in New Orleans, creates site specific work with dyed sawdust, flowers and found materials.
 Romá reinterprets traditional folk art techniques, specifically the Alfombras de Aserrín associated with Mayan culture in her parents' native country of Guatemala, using typography and pattern making.
 The richly colored ephemeral works, most often displayed in public and community spaces, are subject to the impact of the environment.
 The work is temporal and fleeting, revived through personal memory and effaced by time.
 The long and meticulous process of creating patterns in public spaces, juxtaposed by the impermanence of sawdust as an art medium, contextualizes notions of change, transience, eventual decay and death.